CSIT321-BDI-Agent/BDI-Agent/public/README.md

 3. Run the backend (Docker or manual) so API endpoints are available.
 4. Open `public/index.html` in a browser (or serve via the Express static middleware when running the backend).

-The simulator writes planner results, world snapshots, and UI stats to the browser; the backend stores the same snapshot for reloads.
+The simulator writes planner results, world timelines, and UI stats to the browser; the backend persists the same data for reloads.
 Keep the saved-world schema (`models/World.js`) and `persistence.js` in sync when evolving the UI.

 ---

 Need more backend details?
 See [`../backend/README.md`](../backend/README.md).
 For overall project setup, refer to the [root README](../README.md).